 Do we have a Stranger Things season 4 release date?

-Sadly not - Netflix only officially confirmed we were getting a series 4 on September 30, with a cross-platform teaser trailer.
-And what's more?
-We're not in Hawkins anymore.
+Sadly not - Netflix officially confirmed we were getting a series 4 on September 30 2019, with a cross-platform teaser trailer, but we haven't had any news on a release date.
+Oh, and by the way we're not in Hawkins anymore.
 Exciting!
 Where are the gang going?

-There was a 20-month gap between season two and three, which suggests we may not be returning to the world of Stranger Things until 2021.
+There was a 20-month gap between season two and three, and with the impact of coronavirus, we probably won't be returning to the world of Stranger Things until late 2021.
 Damn.

 When will Stranger Things season 4 start filming?